aws-samples/generative-ai-use-cases-jp/docs/en/DEPLOY_OPTION.md

 - `false`: Suitable for development and testing purposes.
 Runs in a single AZ, reducing OCU costs by half.
 - `true`: Suitable for production environments.
 Runs across multiple AZs, enabling high availability.

+`ragKnowledgeBaseMultiModalStorage` enables the Multimodal Storage Destination for Knowledge Base.
+When this option is enabled, you can directly parse image files (png/jpeg) and use them for answer generation.
+It must be used together with Advanced Parsing.

 `embeddingModelId` is the model used for embedding.
 Currently, the following models are supported: